 Here’s why this matters:

-- Stand out from competitors: A well-defined brand position distinguishes you in today’s crowded markets.
+Stand out from competitors: A well-defined brand position distinguishes you in today’s crowded markets and clearly communicates value—especially when supported by insights from How Account Based Marketing Supercharges Your Brand Promotion Strategy.

 Now, let’s dissect the how, including how to strategically position your brand, to get your brand in the right place.